GeneZC/genezc.github.io/index.md

 ### Recent Highlights

 * June.
 24th, 2022. *WenJin* reached the 1st place (as of the time) on [CLUE Overall Benchmark](https://www.cluebenchmarks.com/rank.html).
+* May.
+31st, 2022.
+Our automatic scheduler of teacher assistants, namly *AutoDisc*, appeared at [Large Language Model Forum of 2022 BAAI Conference](https://2022-live.baai.ac.cn/2022/live/?room_id=16970).
 * Mar.
 31st, 2022.
 One long paper got accepted to [SIGIR 2022](https://sigir.org/sigir2022/program/accepted/).
 * Dec.
-27th, 2021. *WenJin*, in-house pretrained language model in Meituan,reached the 1st place (as of the time) on [CLUE Classification Benchmark](https://www.cluebenchmarks.com/classification.html).
+27th, 2021. *WenJin*, our in-house pretrained language model family at Meituan, reached the 1st place (as of the time) on [CLUE Classification Benchmark](https://www.cluebenchmarks.com/classification.html).
-* Nov.
-29th, 2021.
-Joined the Elite Ph.D.
-Program at BIT.
 * Oct.
 20th, 2021.
 Our blog on [Applications of Fine-grained Opinion Mining in Meituan](https://tech.meituan.com/2021/10/20/the-applications-of-sentiment-analysis-meituan.html) was ready to be explored.
 * Oct.
 15th, 2021.
 Attended NLPCC 2021 and gave an oral presentation online.
 * July 30th, 2021.
 One regular paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).